MacaqueNet/database/README.md

 ### Terms of use

 The [terms of use](https://github.com/MacaqueNet/database/blob/main/MacaqueNet%20terms%20of%20use.pdf) document is designed to guide the use of data hosted at the MacaqueNet database.
 MacaqueNet data can be requested for academic, research, education, and other non-profit professional purposes.
-To facilitate data reuse whilst acknowledging data custody, the document includes a data user agreement and guidelines for attribution.
+To facilitate data reuse whilst acknowledging data contributors, the document includes a data user agreement and guidelines for attribution.

 ## Issues, ideas or requests?